Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Examples of application

 \subsection{Weak-expanding and non-uniformly expanding maps}

 Consider $\alpha > 0$ and the map $T_{\alpha}:[0,1]\rightarrow [0,1]$ defined as follows

 This map defines a $C^{1+\alpha}$ map of the unit circle $\sS^1:= [0, 1]/\sim$ into itself, called \emph{intermittent maps}.
 These applications are expanding, except at a neutral fixed point, the unique fixed point is $0$ and $DT_{\alpha}(0)=1$.
-The local behavior near this neutral point is responsible for various phenomena.
-The above family of maps provides many interesting results in ergodic theory.
+The local behavior near this neutral point provides many interesting results in ergodic theory.
 If $\alpha\geq 1$, i.e. if the order of tangency at zero is high enough, then the Dirac mass at zero $\delta_0$ is the unique physical probability measure and so the Lyapunov exponent of Lebesgue almost all points vanishes (see \cite{thaler1983}).
 This example shows that there exists systems which are weak-expanding but not non-uniformly expanding.
 Hence the assumption of weak expansion together with non-uniform expansion in Theorem \ref{mthm:WE} is not superfluous.

 The following is an example of a map which is weak-expanding and non-uniformly expanding in the setting of Theorem \ref{mthm:WE}.

 \begin{example} If, in the setting of the construction of the previous Example~\ref{ex:C1NUE}, the region $V$ of a point $p$ of a periodic orbit with period $k$, and the deformation weakens one of the eigenvalues of $(Df_0^k)_p$ in such a way that $1$ becomes and eigenvalue of $Df_p^k$, then $f$ is an example of a weak expanding and non uniformly expanding $C^1$ transformation.